Author: Adam Simmons

 By balancing the spectrum in this way, the level of blue light that a user is exposed to at a given luminance is significantly reduced.
 Quantum Dots solutions can also be tuned so that, at a normal white point and without extreme colour channel adjustment, the green and red peaks are even greater than the blue peak.
 The Acer XB323U GP being one such example.
 Some models also have their blue peak shifted to a less energetic (longer) wavelength, which isn’t always an advertised feature but can potentially help reduce visual fatigue compared to a blue peak at a shorter wavelength.
 This is a requirement for TÜV Rheinland’s ‘Eyesafe’ certification process.
 Whether you’re using a monitor with a more balanced spectral profile or shifted and less energetic blue light peak, it’s possible to reduce the blue light emission from a monitor by filtering it out.
 A popular, effective and convenient way of doing this which monitor manufacturers will often market is the use of Low Blue Light (LBL) settings.
 Generally, these settings will significantly reduce the strength of the blue colour channel (i.e. will filter blue light more effectively) than just using the standard settings on a monitor.
 The image will look significantly warmer, so they’re not recommended for colour-critical work or otherwise admiring accurate colour output.
 Your eyes adjust to this to some extent so the effect becomes less noticeable given some time, but even after that it significantly impacts colour output.
 Settings to this effect that aren’t specifically labelled as clearly as “Low Blue Light” may exist in another form (refer to our reviews as these are always explored).
 But if they don’t you can achieve a similar effect by manually reducing the blue colour channel in the monitor settings, by using software or via the GPU driver.
 Reduced brightness is also important in minimising blue light emission from the monitor and some of the most effective LBL settings on monitors will usually set the monitor to a relatively low brightness by default.

 Although blue light can be fatiguing to the eyes, it is perfectly natural to be exposed to it to some degree.
 Going outside in the daylight, for example, will expose you to much greater levels than you’d be exposed to sitting in front of your monitor.
 And we’re not just talking about a bright sunny day here where you might feel compelled to wear your favourite pair of sunglasses.
 Where being exposed to blue light is quite unnatural, though, is in the evening and the hours leading up to bed time.
 HEVL is very stimulating and is an important signal to keep the body awake and alert.
 This is exactly what you should avoid in the hours leading up to sleep, where blue light is disruptive to ‘sleep hormones’ such as melatonin.
-It is also simply unrelaxing and can go against how you should naturally be feeling at this time – relaxed and comfortable.
+Whether the amount of blue light you’d be exposed to from a screen can cause such direct hormonal disruption is questionable, but a warmer look to the image can still be considered more relaxing.
 Where possible, we like to make use of effective LBL settings on monitors in the hours leading up towards bed.
 Where such settings are not available, a user may wish to turn to software such as f.lux to moderate blue light output from the monitor.
 The potentially greater hit in contrast, impact on image quality and universal compatibility are issues to consider when using a software or GPU driver method of filtering rather than using settings on the monitor itself.
 Nonetheless, the fact that f.lux is designed to activate automatically at sunset and work with any screen make it an attractive option.
 When it comes to viewing comfort, we’d say a nice balanced spectrum without a distinct lone peak is very useful and to some users can be critical.
 LBL settings are also useful to reduce unnatural blue light exposure, particularly in the hours leading up to sleep.
 Failing all of that, software such as f.lux is a good thing to get into the habit of using.

 Before this article was written, it existed as a video on our YouTube channel which is embedded below.
 We received a positive response to this video and decided it would be useful to expand on some of the thoughts contained within it and give something to people in written form as well.
 We know some people prefer to read about things, whilst some prefer to watch a video.
 And for total absorption and reinforcement of this knowledge – some like to do both.
 Note that our forum mentioned in the video is fully operational again.